-Assessing the academic merits of courses taught within study abroad programs is a task borne by the appropriate faculty at Towson University, not the Study Abroad Office.
-In addition, students rely on their academic advisors to make sure they stay on track for graduation and complete courses overseas appropriate to their academic career.
-All students are required to meet with their academic or faculty advisor before studying abroad.
+Assessing the academic merits of courses taught within study abroad programs is a task borne by the academic departments at Towson University, not the Study Abroad Office.
+In addition, students rely on their Academic Advisors to help make informed decisions about studying abroad in terms of their degree progression.
+All students are strongly encouraged to meet with their Academic Advisor before studying abroad.

 All TU students interested in studying abroad (except those applying to participate in a TU faculty-led short-term program) should attend an information session.
 This is the first step in the study abroad process.

-Information sessions are held Monday through Friday at 2 p.m. in the TU Study Abroad Office on the 2nd floor of the Administration Building (year-round) and every Friday at 11 a.m. in Rm. #5321 in the Liberal Arts Building (fall and spring semesters only).
+Information sessions are held Monday through Friday at 2 p.m. in the TU Study Abroad Office on the 4th floor of the Psychology Building.

-After attending an information session, students will make an appointment to meet with a Study Abroad Advisor to begin planning their study abroad experience.
+After attending an information session, students should make an appointment to meet with a Study Abroad Advisor to begin planning their study abroad experience.

-Students can study abroad during fall, Minimester, spring, summer, or for the academic year.
+Students can study abroad during fall, Minimester, spring, Spring Break, summer, or for the academic year.

-For a list of TU programs, exchanges, faculty-led programs, and affiliates please visit the Study Abroad Programs page.
+For information on TU programs, TU exchanges, faculty-led programs, and affiliates please visit the Find a Program page.

 Letter grades for all courses taken abroad will be posted to the TU record using the Transfer Grading Basis but will not be calculated into the Towson GPA.
-(Exceptions: Grades will be calculated into the TU GPA for TU faculty-led programs and the TU Summer Internship Program).
+(Exceptions: Grades will be calculated into the TU GPA for TU faculty-led programs and the TU Global Internships program).
 Visit our Study Abroad Course Policies page for more details.

-Students having a reason to choose a non-TU study abroad program or affiliate can petition for approval in advance of applying to a program.
-There is a section on the petition form for academic advisors to complete.
+Students having a reason to choose a non-TU program or exchange or affiliate can petition for approval in advance of applying.
+Students must submit an Academic Advisor form as part of their petition.

 If you would like to keep some information session flyers in your office to distribute to interested students please send a request to email@example.com.